leon-ai/docs.getleon.ai/docs/configuration.md

 ## Environment Variables

+The environment variables included in the following table can be found in the `.env` file located at the project root directory.

 | Variable                    | Description | Values |
 | ----------------------------|-------------|---------|
 | `LEON_LANG`                 | Leon's language and his understanding. **If you change the language**, run: `npm run train expressions`. | `en-US` (default); `fr-FR` |